chowland/AFiD-MuRPhFi/docs/phasefield_validation.md

   <source src="../assets/MeltingRBC.mp4" type="video/mp4">
 </video>

-We follow Favier et al. in performing a convergence study, taking into account the resolutions of the two grids separately.
+We follow [Favier et al. (2019)](https://doi.org/10.1017/jfm.2018.773) in performing a convergence study, now taking into account the resolutions of the two grids separately.
 The following plot presents the height of the phase boundary $\phi=0.5$ at the time $t=0.1 Pe$ for a range of resolutions.

 {% include "melting_RBC_interface_convergence.html" %}